Richmond, Rhode Island

-Richmond is a town in Washington County, Rhode Island.
+Richmond is a town in Washington County, Rhode Island, United States.
 The population was 8,020 at the 2020 census.
 It contains the villages of Alton, Arcadia, Barberville, Carolina, Hillsdale, Kenyon, Shannock, Tug Hollow, Usquepaug, Wood River Junction, Woodville, and Wyoming.
-Students in Richmond are part of the Chariho Regional School District.
+Students from the Town of Richmond are part of the Chariho Regional School District, a school district shared between Charlestown and Hopkinton, Rhode Island.

 History

-The town of Richmond was originally part of the territory of Westerly, Rhode Island (1669 to 1747), which remained in dispute for several years among the Colony of Rhode Island and Providence Plantations, Connecticut Colony, and Massachusetts Bay Colony.
+The Town of Richmond was originally part of the territory of Westerly, Rhode Island (1669 to 1747), which remained in dispute for several years among the Colony of Rhode Island and Providence Plantations, Connecticut Colony, and Massachusetts Bay Colony.
 In 1665, King Charles II dissolved the charters of those three colonies and renamed the disputed area "King’s County".
 In May 1669, the General Assembly of Rhode Island organized King's County into the town of Westerly, and the town of Westerly organized itself into four separate areas: Westerly, Charlestown, Richmond, and Hopkinton.

 On April 19, 1873, there was a bridge washout in the village of Richmond Switch, which today is known as Wood River Junction.
 A passenger train approached, unaware of the bridge washout, and ran off the tracks and into the water.
 Eleven people died; others were swept downstream and were unaccounted for.

 The Washington County Fair is the largest fair in the state and has been held in Richmond since 1970.

-Charles II in 1665 did not dissolve the charters of Rhode Island, Connecticut or Massachusetts Bay Colony (though the last would have its charter revoked in 1684 and both Rhode Island and Connecticut would temporarily become nothing more than counties in the newly created Dominion of New England, 1686-1689).
+Charles II in 1665 did not dissolve the charters of Rhode Island, Connecticut or Massachusetts Bay Colony (though the last would have its charter revoked in 1684 and both Rhode Island and Connecticut would temporarily become nothing more than counties in the newly created Dominion of New England, 1686–1689).
 The Royal Commissioners of 1664-1665 renamed what was known as the Narragansett Country the King's province and placed authority over this area with Rhode Island and which then created King's County for this area and that was renamed Washington County during the Revolutionary period.